Vaccinating Your Kitten

 Kitten Vaccinations - Two injections make up the kitten's initial vaccination regimen.
 In order to fully immunise kittens, a second injection of the vaccine is necessary because, similar to puppies, kittens will have some protection from their moms in their bloodstream.

-When to Start Kitten Vaccination
+When to Get Kitten Vaccinations

 Cat flu, enteritis, and feline leukaemia immunisations for kittens are given starting at nine weeks of age.
 Three to four weeks later, a second immunisation is necessary.
 Then, we advise getting vaccinated annually.